jirahandler/MacBook-kinit-cern/README.md

-# MacBook CERN Lxplus Kerberos Settings
+# CERN Lxplus Kerberos Settings for MacBooks

 This repo contains configs and instructions for using kerberos authentication on MacOS Sonoma